menu Home About Me Home Freebies My Store

 I set up individual lab stations for each metal ion and have students rotate through the stations.

 In a flame test, the element will give off a characteristic color.
-It is difficult to catch on camera, but the below photos show the characteristic colors of barium (lime green) and lithium (crimson).
+It is difficult to catch on camera, but the photos in this post show the characteristic colors of barium (lime green) and lithium (crimson).

 After students have observed all colors, I assign them an unknown element to identify.